akki2825/akkikek.github.io/_pages/about.md

 **I'm Akhilesh**.
 I’m a **Natural Language Processing (NLP) Engineer** working on **Indic languages**.
 I delight myself in building computational tools for natural language processing.

-After earning my **Bachelor’s in Automobile Engineering**, I have since moved on to teach myself **Computer Science and Linguistics**.
+After earning my Bachelor’s in Automobile Engineering, I have since moved on to teach myself Computer Science and Linguistics.

-Much of my interests were shaped through my professional journey, and have since explored jobs from **a Car Mechanic to a Software Engineer**, but the majority has been **NLP engineering** in startups.
+Much of my interests were shaped through my professional journey, and have since explored jobs from a Car Mechanic to a Software Engineer, but the majority has been NLP engineering in startups.

-Having worked with **early stage startups** most of my career, I have had the opportunity to build on many fronts such as _Machine Translation Systems_, _Voice assistants_, and _Multilingual Chatbots_, and the good fortune of having great managers, colleagues and friends who have helped me enjoy every role so far.
+Having worked with early stage startups most of my career, I have had the opportunity to build on many fronts such as _Machine Translation Systems_, _Voice assistants_, and _Multilingual Chatbots_, and the good fortune of having great managers, colleagues and friends who have helped me enjoy every role so far.

 ## Jobs